Michael DiSalle: Opposition to capital punishment

-DiSalle was an opponent of the death penalty and commuted a number of sentences, despite allowing six executions as governor.
+DiSalle was an opponent of death penalty and commuted a number of sentences as governor.
+He allowed six of the 12 death sentences he reviewed as governor to proceed.
+DiSalle stated that despite being "totally opposed to the death penalty", he could not use his power of executive clemency without mitigating circumstances or evidence of miscarriage of justice.
+To do so would be to personally repeal the law providing for capital punishment in Ohio, and he might have been impeached for violating his oath of office, DiSalle wrote.

 DiSalle personally investigated all cases of people scheduled to be executed by electric chair and even personally met with some of them.
-"To demonstrate his faith in rehabilitation, [DiSalle] made it a point to hire convicted murderers to serve on his household staff."
+He agreed with Clinton Duffy, who said that murderers are more likely to be rehabilitated than other criminals.
+"To demonstrate his faith in rehabilitation, [DiSalle] made it a point to hire convicted murderers to serve on his household staff" at the Ohio Governor's Mansion.

 One of DiSalle's primary concerns regarding the death penalty was that poorer defendants did not have the same access to counsel as rich defendants, and therefore would suffer the death penalty disproportionately.
 He recalled: "I found that the men in death row had one thing in common: they were penniless".
+They were defended in court by court-appointed attorneys, some without criminal legal experience.
+Professional criminals "did not have to depend on volunteers", DiSalle wrote.
+"Nor were they ever, in my experience, executed".

+DiSalle believed that penology should be improved.
+Ronald Fenton, among the 12 cases he reviewed, had raped and murdered a baby.
+The governor believed that such acts had proved his insanity, but psychiatrists had found him sane.
+Although he believed that the M'Naghten Rule was flawed, because of the finding—and expecting that had he been commuted to life imprisonment "his prisonmates would have made his life unbearable"—DiSalle allowed the execution.
+He cited the case as an example of how the justice system had failed to study the behavior of a minor criminal to prevent him from committing murder.

 After leaving the governorship, DiSalle co-founded and served as a chairman of the National Committee to Abolish Federal Death Penalty.
 His 1965 book, The Power of Life or Death, discusses this issue and chronicles his difficult experiences as the man charged with making the final decision regarding a sentence commutation.
 He is quoted in the book Mercy on Trial: What It Means to Stop an Execution as saying, "No one who has never watched the hands of a clock marking the last minutes of a condemned man's existence, knowing that he alone has the temporary Godlike power to stop the clock, can realize the agony of deciding an appeal for executive clemency".